-If you have a local war memorial, and it contains names, then visit it and photograph or note down those names.
-Depending on the memorial's size, the number of people involved, and how much time you have, you could try to copy down all the names, or just one.
+If you have a local war memorial, and it contains names, then visit it and ask students to note down those names.
+Depending on the memorial's size, the number of students, and how much time you have, they could try to copy down all the names, or they could just note down one each.
 Having noted down the names, moved on to Step 2 a).